 With 3 Days in Da Nang, visitors can spend their last day at the Ba Na Hills theme park.
 Travel on your own or join a tour for a full day of adventure at the fairytale park.
 Use our Ba Na Hills Guide to plan your day!

-Getting to Da Nang is fairly easy; the city can be reached by plane, train, boat, bus, car or scooter.
-We prefer to fly in Vietnam – and the airport is conveniently located near the city center.
+Getting to Da Nang is fairly easy; the city can be reached by plane, train, boat, bus, car or scooter!
+We prefer to fly in Vietnam – and the Da Nang Airport is conveniently located near the city center.